mmcgraw74/Tektronix-4051-Emulator/README.md

 - RUB OUT - Mapped to keyboard "delete" key or press RUB OUT on the emulator window
 - BREAK - not mapped to the keyboard, press this key on the emulator window once or twice to stop a program

+# Flash Drive directories tested to work on the 4051 Emulator

+NOTES:
+1. press "storage" to open storage window, press DelALL to clear all the files, then Import to load different Flash Drive directory files.
+Then Cancel storage window and Auto Load or manually type the commands in NOTE 2 where X=1
+2. run individual program number.  replace X with the program number FIND@5:X
+   OLD@5:
+   RUN

+- **BMP**
+  - my 4050 Bitmap pictures (press home keyboard key to clear the picture after picture is displayed then RUN to rerun the menu program)
+- **Games**
+  - Game files 2-6, 10-26 and 28-30 were written by Tektronix and found on various 4050 tapes
+  - Game 6 is actually "Super Artillery" written by Tektronix
+  - Game 7 was written by the Tektronix author of the Fast Graphics/R12 ROM Pack
+  - Game 9 was a Tektronix Star Trek that I edited to add Function Key mode and graphical phaser and photon torpedo shots
+  - Game 27 Game of LIFE and 31 Master Mind were written by me in the late 1970's from articles in Byte and other magazines of the time
+  - Game 36 Minesweeper is my port from a Tiny BASIC game
+- **GrpR12demo**
+  - R12 Graphics Demo tape files.
+R12 MUSIC and SOUND commands do not play on the 4051 Emulator yet
+- **MONOPOLY**
+  - My MONOPOLY game (screenshot in this README) 1 to 4 Players
+- **Pictures**
+  - Pictures 1-27 were on the R12 demo tape or the 4051 Fast Graphics demo tape.
+I created 28-35
+- **R12IceRace**
+  - My port of Option 30 Ice Race to 4051 R12 game.
+- **SVG2FG**
+  - My SVG to Fast Graphics R12 line drawings.
+I recommend selecting multiple pictures (2) as there is no menu yet

 # 4051 Manuals

 [4050 Operators Manual](http://www.bitsavers.org/pdf/tektronix/405x/070-1940-01_4050_oper_Mar80.pdf)